 7. Meetup

-Core features: Local interest-based groups, RSVP to events, in-person focused, huge variety of niche communities.
+Core features: Local interest-based groups, RSVP to events, in-person focus, variety of niche communities.

 Pricing: Free to join groups.